awslabs/LISA/README.md

 The LISA Serve ALB can be used for programmatic access outside the example Chat application.
 An example use case would be for allowing LISA to serve LLM requests that originate from the [Continue VSCode Plugin](https://www.continue.dev/).
-To facilitate communication directly with the LISA Serve ALB, a user with sufficient DynamoDB PutItem permissions may add API keys to the APITokenTable, and once created, a user may make requests by including the `Api-Key` header with that token.
+To facilitate communication directly with the LISA Serve ALB, a user with sufficient DynamoDB PutItem permissions may add API keys to the APITokenTable, and once created, a user may make requests by including the `Authorization: Bearer ${token}` header or the `Api-Key: ${token}` header with that token.
+If using any OpenAI-compatible library, the `api_key` fields will use the `Authorization: Bearer ${token}` format automatically, so there is no need to include additional headers when using those libraries.

 ### Adding a Token